 \subsection{Cyclic operation}

 The SMPD is operated cyclically.
-A cycle consists of three successive steps: Detection, Readout, and Reset (see Fig. \ref{fig:device_overview}c.
+A cycle consists of three successive steps: detection, readout, and reset (see Fig. \ref{fig:device_overview}c.
 During the detection step, which lasts $T_d$, the pump drive is simply switched on, with suitable amplitude and frequency for maximum frequency conversion.
 In the next step, dispersive qubit readout is achieved via the waste resonator by measuring the reflected field quadratures of a microwave tone in a time $T_\mathrm{RO}$.
-We define the readout fidelity $\mathcal{F}_{\mathrm{RO}} < 1$ as the probability to measure the qubit in the excited state after a $\pi$ pulse.
+We define the readout fidelity $\mathcal{F}_{\mathrm{RO}}^{\ket{e}} < 1$ as the probability of measuring the qubit in the excited state after a $\pi$ pulse.

-In the third step, the qubit is reset in its ground state by applying a $\pi$ pulse conditioned to the outcome of the previous readout being the excited state.
-This resets the qubit in its ground state efficiently, with a probability that can be even lower than the thermal equilibrium qubit excited state probability.
-In the following we will assume this reset step to be ideal.
+In the third step, the qubit is reset into its ground state by applying a $\pi$ pulse conditioned to the outcome of the previous readout being the excited state.
+This efficiently resets the qubit into its ground state, with a probability that can be even lower than the thermal-equilibrium qubit excited-state probability~\cite{balembois_cyclically2024}.
 Note that the duration of the reset step $T_\mathrm{reset}$ varies from cycle to cycle due to its conditional nature.
 The detector duty cycle $\eta_\mathrm{cycle}$ is defined as the average value of $T_d / (T_d + T_\mathrm{RO} + T_\mathrm{reset})$.